-Goldendoodles are a cross between a Golden Retriever and a Poodle, their intelligence, friendly nature, and affection makes them a favorite among dog owners.
-Given the breed is a crossbreed (hybrid), their traits echo both breeds, combining the best of two or more breeds, however, with genetics it can also create the potential for developing hereditary genetic health problems.
+Goldendoodles are a cross between a purebred Golden Retriever and a Poodle, and their intelligence, friendly nature, and affection make them a favorite among dog owners.
+Given the breed is a crossbreed (hybrid), their traits echo both breeds, combining the best of two or more breeds.
+However, genetics can also create the potential for developing hereditary genetic health problems from the parent breeds.

 Initially, one of the best steps you can take when looking for a Goldendoodle is to be sure you locate a good and reputable breeder.
 A good breeder will be able to provide you with all the health certifications necessary to screen out health problems (as much as possible).